16 Benefits Of Gratitude, According To Science & Mental Health Experts

 12. Gratitude promotes a more positive outlook on life.

 Did you know the human brain is practically hard-wired to automatically, intensely, harp on the negative in life?
 That same energy is rarely displayed in times of celebration or positivity.
-A regular gratitude practice can challenge this negativity bias—aka our brain's natural tendency to focus on the negative rather than the positive—in order to promote a more positive outlook.
+A regular gratitude practice can challenge this negativity bias9—aka our brain's natural tendency to focus on the negative rather than the positive—in order to promote a more positive outlook.

-In a series of three studies published in the Journal of Personality and Social Psychology, researchers randomly assigned participants to either keep a daily or weekly log of one of three topics: hassles they encountered, things they were grateful for, or neutral life events and relationships.
+In a series of three studies10 published in the Journal of Personality and Social Psychology, researchers randomly assigned participants to either keep a daily or weekly log of one of three topics: hassles they encountered, things they were grateful for, or neutral life events and relationships.
 Participants were encouraged to document their overall mood, physical and mental health symptoms, and their behaviors along the way as well.
 The results showed that participants required to engage in a gratitude practice were relatively more positive and experienced more emotional and interpersonal benefits than participants who focused on other topics.

 "It is easy for us to focus on what's going wrong in our lives rather than on the things that are going right," licensed clinical psychologist Roxy Zarrabi, Psy.D., tells mbg.
 Practicing gratitude regularly can counteract this by increasing your appreciation for what you have, which, Zarrabi states, ultimately "contributes to psychological, physical, and social benefits."